 Drug-drug interaction studies with APPRILON (doxycycline) modified-release capsules have not been conducted.
 The recommendations below regarding the potential interactions between doxycycline and other medications are based upon experience with higher doses of doxycycline generally used in antimicrobial formulations.

-Absorption of tetracyclines is impaired by bismuth subsalicylate, proton pump inhibitors, antacids containing aluminum, calcium or magnesium, and iron-containing preparations.
+Absorption of tetracyclines including doxycycline may be inhibited by proton pump inhibitors, bi- and trivalent ions such as aluminum, calcium or magnesium (found for example in antacids, dairy products and calcium-containing fruit juices), or by iron-containing preparations, activated charcoal, chlolestryramine, bismuth chelates and sucralfate.
 Therefore, such medicines should be taken after a period of 2 to 3 hours following ingestion of APPRILON.